- LAST REVIEWED: 19 May 2017

 In recent years, political obligations have generally been conceptualized in a particular way, as applications of familiar moral principles.
 For instance, as commonly understood, an obligation of gratitude is generated by receipt of benefits from a benefactor, if certain other conditions are met.
 A gratitude theory of obligation results from taking a general principle of gratitude and applying it to the state, which, on this view, is interpreted as conferring significant benefits on citizens.
 Citizens have duties to make appropriate returns for benefits received, which they fulfill by obeying the law.
 Debate over a gratitude theory largely centers upon the necessary conditions for gratitude obligations and whether they are satisfied by state provision of benefits.
 Similar overall patterns are seen in regard to theories based on consent, fairness, natural duties of justice, and other moral principles.
 These are developed with great sophistication by numerous scholars, with no agreement on which approach is best.

 With a number of competing theories of obligation in the literature, theorists generally criticize other views as part of the project of defending their own.
 Commonly, a theorist begins by arguing for a set of criteria that an adequate theory of political obligation must satisfy.
 Especially important, as argued by A. John Simmons (Simmons 1979, cited under Overviews), are “generality,” that the requisite moral requirements are held by all or most all citizens, and “particularity,” that they are owed to one’s own country.
 Having established standards of success, the scholar proceeds to demonstrate that her theory is alone in being able to satisfy them.
 However, perhaps the dominant trend in the literature in recent years is belief that no theory satisfies the criteria for a successful theory.
 Scholars who support this position typically examine the familiar accounts of political obligation one by one, rejecting each in turn.
-This strategy is followed by Smith 1973 and Raz 1979 (both cited under Birth of Skepticism), among others, while Simmons 1979 is probably the most prominent example.
-For convenience, I will refer to this strategy as the “knockdown” approach.
+This strategy is followed in Smith 1973 and Raz 1979 (both cited under Birth of Skepticism), among others, while Simmons 1979 is probably the most prominent example.
+For convenience, this strategy will be referred to as the “knockdown” approach.
 In response to the criticisms of particular theories that have emerged, scholars have attempted to rework the different positions.
 There has been considerable progress on many different approaches, and much of the literature takes the form of debates about the strengths and weaknesses of particular approaches.
 But at the present time, no theory has been able to survive scrutiny.
 The apparent success of the knockdown approach has generated skepticism about both the existence and the possibility of a satisfactory theory of obligation.

 So-called “philosophical anarchists” argue that this situation is not as counterintuitive as it may appear, as people are likely still to have moral reasons to obey important laws.
 For instance, it is clear that Alice has good moral reasons to refrain from killing other people and that these reasons hold whether or not she has a moral requirement to obey a law against murder.
 Thus it is not clear how much difference a law against murder makes.
 On this view, then, as long as there are moral reasons to behave in recognizably appropriate ways, disproving the existence of political obligations will not have unduly deleterious effects.